Blackhawk To Perform At Prairie's Edge Casino Resort on February 4, 2017

-GRANITE FALLS, MN -- (Marketwired) -- 01/10/17 -- Multi-platinum-selling country artist Blackhawk will perform on February 4, 2017 at Prairie's Edge Casino Resort.
+GRANITE FALLS, MN -- January 10, 2017 -- Multi-platinum-selling country artist Blackhawk will perform on February 4, 2017 at Prairie's Edge Casino Resort.
 With a dozen top ten hits including two number ones to their credit and album sales that exceed seven million records, they continue to carve out their own place in music history.

 The show will be held in conjunction with the Granite Falls Fire Department as a tribute to all Southwest Minnesota EMS Services.